Love Canal

-Love Canal is a neighborhood in Niagara Falls, New York, United States, infamous as the location of a 0.28 km2 landfill that became the site of an enormous environmental disaster in the 1970s.
-Decades of dumping toxic chemicals harmed the health of hundreds of residents; the area was cleaned up over the course of 21 years in a Superfund operation.
+Love Canal was a neighborhood in Niagara Falls, New York, United States, infamous as the location of a 0.28 km2 landfill that became the site of an environmental disaster discovered in 1977.
+Decades of dumping toxic chemicals killed residents and harmed the health of hundreds, often profoundly.
+The area was cleaned up over 21 years in a Superfund operation.